AlaaAyesh/A-Mart/README.md

 ﻿# A-Mart

-A-Mart is an E-Commerce API built with ASP.NET Core 8.0.
+A-Mart is an E-Commerce API built with ASP.NET.
 It provides endpoints for managing products, categories, carts, orders, and users, with secure JWT authentication.

 ## Features
 - User registration and login (JWT authentication)